Dwayne Hultquist FSU Men’s Head Coach

-Under Hultquist's leadership, Florida State men's tennis has emerged as one of the top programs in the Atlantic Coast Conference and the country.
-When Hultquist took over the Florida State program in 1999, the Seminoles were struggling to compete in the state of Florida, let alone at the Atlantic Cost Conference or national level.
-But in 11 seasons under Hultquist FSU has had three ACC Player of the Year recipients, three singles All-American honors and three trips to the NCAA round of 16.
+Under Hultquist’s leadership, Florida State men’s tennis has emerged as one of the top programs in the Atlantic Coast Conference and the country.
+When Hultquist took over the Florida State program in 1999, the Seminoles were struggling to compete in the state of Florida, let alone at the Atlantic Coast Conference or national level.
+But in 16 seasons under Hultquist, FSU has had three ACC Player of the Year recipients, five All-American honors and two national ITA Arthur Ashe Leadership and Sportsmanship Award winners.

 Hultquist began his tennis career at Penn State where he was a four-year letterman and team captain in 1986.
 During that same year, he was an NCAA Tournament qualifier in doubles, and earned all-conference honors in both singles and doubles.
 After graduating from Penn State, Hultquist turned pro, playing in the United States, Israel and Asia.
 During his career, Hultquist was selected to play on national teams that traveled to Korea and China for competition.